Dive Regulator Maintenance Guide (UK)

 Post-dive warmth: Let regulator warm to room temperature before detailed inspection.

-Apeks (British brand) Extensive UK network.
+Apeks (British brand) Extensive service network.
 Most dive shops can service Apeks.
 Factory service available in Blackburn.
 Turnaround typically 5-7 working days.

-Scubapro Good UK network through authorised dealers.
-Factory service available through Johnson Outdoors UK.
+Scubapro Good service network through authorized dealers.
+Factory service available through Johnson Outdoors.
 Premium service but slightly longer turnaround.

-Mares Growing UK network.
-Authorised through Head UK.
-Check dealer list on Mares website for nearest service centre.
+Mares Growing service network.
+Authorised through Head.
+Check dealer list on Mares website for nearest service center.

-Aqualung Solid UK representation.
-Many dive shops are authorised.
-Factory service available through Aqualung UK.
+Aqualung Solid representation.
+Many dive shops are authorized.
+Factory service available through Aqualung.

 Independent Specialists Several independent workshops offer multi-brand service.
 Often faster turnaround and competitive pricing.
 Ensure they use genuine parts and are manufacturer-trained.